Uzi Narkiss: Early life

 Uzi Narkiss was born in Jerusalem to Polish Jewish parents.
-His first memory was of going into hiding during the 1929 Arab riots.
+His first memory was of going into hiding during the 1929 Palestine riots.
 Narkiss attended high school at Gymnasia Rehavia.
 He joined the Palmach at the age of 16 and was involved in Haganah operations against British Mandatory forces in Palestine.

 Military career

 In April 1948, Narkiss headed the assault on Katamon with the Fourth Battalion of the Harel Brigade, during which time they captured the monastery at San Simon — a key strategic position.
 Following the final departure of the British in May 1948 and the Israeli Declaration of Independence, Narkiss was appointed to assist those besieged in the Jewish Quarter of the Old City.
 Narkiss' unit, dubbed a "diversionary force," succeeded in penetrating Zion Gate, bringing in supplies and evacuating the wounded from those under siege.
 When military reinforcements failed to appear, however, Narkiss ordered his men to retreat, with the Old City falling to Jordanian forces shortly thereafter.

 Narkiss spent several years studying in France at the École de Guerre (the French Military Academy).
 He later served as an Israeli military attaché and was awarded the Légion d’honneur by the French government.
 In 1965, he was appointed the first director of the Israel National Defense College.

 During the Six-Day War on June 5, 1967, with seven brigades under his command known as Central Command, Narkiss was responsible for combating any possible Jordanian offensive.
 Capturing the Old City was not part of the plan.
 Israel Defense Forces (IDF) units moved effectively to take key positions in east Jerusalem, where one key location was Ammunition Hill.
 Still, to Narkiss' dismay, the politicians would still not allow the Old City to be taken.
 But with a looming cease fire approaching after an emergency meeting of the UN, Moshe Dayan gave the order to Narkiss who quickly capitalised on the opportunity to capture the city before any cease fire prevented this as an option.
 Under his direction, the Old City was captured on June 7 and Jerusalem was reunified under Israeli control.
 From Narkiss' viewpoint, this completed the campaign he had begun 19 years earlier, and whose previous failure had haunted him.